 Processing time to review your application can take anywhere from 1 to 30 business days.

 Log in to your ImmiAccount to track your application process during this time.
-Once your visa has been granted, the status in your ImmiAccount will say ‘GRANTED’ and your visa grant letter will be sitting in your account.
+Once your visa has been granted, the status in your ImmiAccount will say ‘GRANTED’ with a letter from the Australian Government.

-The visa grant letter will contain your visa grant number, the date your visa starts and the conditions of your visa.
+This letter is your visa grant letter.
+It contains your visa grant number, the date your visa starts, and the conditions of your visa.
 It looks like this:

-The Australia Working Holiday Visa is an electronic visa, meaning it will automatically be attached to your passport number in the Australian government’s computer system.
+The Australia Working Holiday Visa is an electronic visa.
+This means it is automatically attached to your passport number in the Australian government’s computer system.
 You will not receive a sticker or stamp in your passport.
 When you enter Australia and scan your passport, your visa will be activated.